top of page

 (Canopies may also be anchored to a vehicle.
 This qualifies as weights for two corners if

-27. Generators must be no louder than 65 decibels.
+29. Generators must be no louder than 65 decibels.

-27. All signage (for example, sandwich boards) must be approved by the market manager and
+30. All signage (for example, sandwich boards) must be approved by the market manager and

 may not encroach into the main area of the market.

-29. The market is not responsible for lost, stolen or damaged articles.
+32. The market is not responsible for lost, stolen or damaged articles.

-30. Vendors are responsible for leaving their area clean.
+33. Vendors are responsible for leaving their area clean.

-31. Non-profit groups are invited to attend the market three days during the season to advertise
+34. Non-profit groups are invited to attend the market three days during the season to advertise

 their work, display posters and brochures as well fundraise.
 They may, however, only sell

-trespass uninvited on another vendors booth.
+trespass uninvited into another vendor's booth.

-33. The Armstrong Farmers’ Market is a place of business and a public forum.
+37. The Armstrong Farmers’ Market is a place of business and a public forum.
 Polite and

 professional behavior as well as fair and honest business practices are expected.